Finnfx/Finns-SlimeVR-Mobo/README.md

 Case - Unfinished but improved heavily, it has an issue with one of the edges so I do not reccomend printing it yet.
 A threaded insert design is also made for support with any Vive-like compatible designs but won't be publically released until this 3D printing issue is fixed

-AUX IMU - I have a PCB made and finished, design will be put here soon, I still need to make a case for it.
+AUX Tracker - I have a PCB made and finished, design will be put here soon, I still need to make a case for it.

-Motherboard - I've made the PCB, still not public yet but on version 2.1.
+Motherboard - I've made the PCB, still not public yet.
 Once I order some and test them for myself I'll publically release them.

+#Current plans

+- Fix case design for main tracker
+- Make case design for AUX tracker
+- Make a full build guide
+- Explain PCB layout for newbies

 ## Parts and Setup